Visa and immigration

 To study with us you must have a valid Australian visa.
 Student visas are temporary visas that allow people to come to Australia for a specified period to study at an Australian educational institution.

-The Australian Government Department of Immigration and Border Protection provides comprehensive information about the different categories of student visas and the process to apply for a visa.
+The Department of Home Affairs provides comprehensive information about the different categories of student visas and the process to apply for a visa.
 All visa applications are lodged and assessed by them.

 We are approved to participate in the Australian Government Streamlined Visa Processing initiative.
 This helps you by making the visa application process quite simple.
 It reduces paperwork and the time it takes for your visa to be issued.

 In general, you will need the below to apply for your student visa:

 - A valid passport which will be valid for the duration of your study in Australia.